My Secret Little Masterpiece :: Blackout Pie

 Pour crumbs into melted butter, add sugar, stir well until crumbs have absorbed the butter.
 Pour crumbs into pie shell and spread evenly along bottom and up sides.

-*** Cool trick :: if you have a slightly smaller pie plate that fits this way, push it down onto the crumbs and use it to smoosh the crumbs into shape.
+*** Helpful trick :: if you have a slightly smaller pie plate that fits this way, push it down onto the crumbs and use it to smoosh the crumbs into shape.
 Pressure on that smaller plate can help form the crust into a firm and steady crust that will hold well, better than pressure with your individual fingers.

 CHOCOLATE LAYER ::